ShinuRaju/ENBD-Interview/README.md

  **Service Discovery**
 19. **Explain the concept of service discovery in microservices architecture.**
 **Service Discovery in Microservices Architecture**:

-Service discovery is a mechanism that helps microservices automatically locate each other within a distributed system without hardcoded endpoints.
-It ensures that services can dynamically register themselves and be discovered by other services when needed, facilitating seamless inter-service communication.
+Service discovery, a fundamental pattern in service architecture, allows applications and microservices to automatically locate and communicate with each other.

  Key Concepts: